 ~ James Allen, As a Man Thinketh

-Change may be frightening for some clients—hence, the goal phase may be the most therapeutically impactful point in psychotherapy.
+Change may be frightening for some clients—hence, the goal phase may initial the most therapeutically impactful phase in psychotherapy.
 Working to define and act on a goal may require clients to become vulnerable in a manner distinct from what's needed to share about a past or current problem.
-There may be a heightened vulnerability in sharing and acting on a goal than in discussing the initially reported presenting concerns.
-Growth requires vulnerability.
+There may be a heightened vulnerability in stating a desire, need, want or long-standing dream - while taking action to fulfill a goal may be powerfully challenged by homeostasis.
+Whether naming or acting on a goal, there is more at risk than in discussing the initially reported presenting concerns.

-Goal development offers growth opportunities.
+The good news is goal development offers growth opportunities.
+Going further, the goal development phase may be the therapeutically richest part of psychotherapy.
 Engaging daily activities toward a long-standing desire requires activating personal agency, congruence, ethics, hope, integrity, purpose, virtues, and vulnerability—particularly important for clients who have experienced frustrated needs, trauma, poverty, protracted marginalization, and/or perceive a foreshortened future.

 Systems Thinking as Conceptual Framework